ArdentLabs/bootcamp-fall-2017/week2/README.md

 ### Types

-There are just a few types we'll want to focus on in JavaScript, namely numbers, strings, and booleans.
+There are just a few types we'll want to focus on in JavaScript, namely booleans, strings, and numbers.

+**_Booleans_** can hold just two values: true or false.

-__**Numbers**__ are represented as you might expect:
+**_Numbers_** are represented as you might expect:
 ```
 8
 8.16